-With GDPR compliance becoming a requirement for every business with either customers or website visitors in the EU, you’re probably concerned about whether or not your mobile app is GDPR compliant.
+With GDPR compliance becoming a requirement for every business with either customers or website visitors, or app users in the EU, you're probably concerned about whether or not your mobile app is GDPR compliant.

 As a mobile app publisher, you will need to understand how you obtain, transfer, store, and handle your user data.
 You should take some time to understand exactly how you currently ensure data security for your users, and what you can do to improve this in order to have a GDPR compliant mobile app.

 Cennydd Bowles sums up why you should be compliant, even if it may be a lot of work initially: "You may end up with less rich customer insights than you had before.
 Some KPIs may slump.
 But for companies that have direct customer relationships, it’s all manageable, and on the upside you not only reduce your compliance risk but benefit from the increased trust your customers will show in you and the online world in general."

 There are some key highlights that are relevant to your mobile app and business in general that will help you ensure GDPR compliance.